-7.9.2 Optional Provisional Suspension: In case of an Adverse Analytical Finding for a Specified Substance, or in the case of any other anti-doping rule violations not covered by Article 7.9.1, UIM Anti-Doping Administrator or its delegate may impose a Provisional Suspension on the Driver or other Person against whom the anti-doping rule violation is asserted at any time after the review and notification described in Articles 7.2-7.7 and prior to the final hearing as described in Article 8.
+7.9.2 Optional Provisional Suspension: In case of an Adverse Analytical Finding for a Specified Substance, or in the case of any other anti-doping rule violations not covered by Article 7.9.1, UIM Anti-Doping Administrator or its delegate may impose a Provisional Suspension on the Driver or other Person against whom the anti-doping rule violation is asserted at any time after the review and notification described in Article 8.

-7.9.3 Where a Provisional Suspension is imposed pursuant to Article 7.9.1 or Article 7.9.2, the Driver or other Person shall be given either: (a) an opportunity for a Provisional Hearing either before or on a timely basis after imposition of the Provisional Suspension, upon request by the Driver or other Person; or (b) an opportunity for an expedited final hearing in accordance with Article 8 on a timely basis after imposition of the Provisional Suspension.
+7.9.3 Where a Provisional Suspension is imposed pursuant to Article 7.9.1 or Article 7.9.2, the Driver or other Person shall be given either: (a) an opportunity for a Provisional Hearing either before or on a timely basis after imposition of the Provisional Suspension, upon request by the Driver or other Person, or (b) an opportunity for an expedited final hearing in accordance with Article 8 on a timely basis after imposition of the Provisional Suspension.
+Upon request by the Driver or other Person, or (b) an opportunity for an expedited final hearing in accordance with Article 8 on a timely basis after imposition of the Provisional Suspension.
 Where the Driver or other Person requests a Provisional Hearing, the hearing panel will be an ad-hoc panel, the UIM Provisional Suspension Panel appointed by UIM.
-The UIM Provisional Suspension Panel is composed by three members (one Chair and two members) with experience in anti-doping.
-One of the three members shall be a lawyer.
+The UIM Provisional Suspension Panel appointed by UIM.
+The UIM Provisional Suspension on one of the three members shall be a lawver.